-Lithium-ion batteries and NiMH batteries are the two typical battery types used in cordless vacuums, and they have similar working times, lasting between 10 minutes to over an hour depending on the vacuum type.
+Lithium-ion batteries and nickel metal hydride (NiMH) batteries are the two typical battery types used in cordless vacuums, and they have similar working times, lasting between 10 minutes to more than an hour depending on the vacuum type.
 Lithium-ion batteries charge faster and last longer than NiMH batteries.

-The most common unit of measurement for motor power output across all Shark vacuum types is wattage (W).
+The most common unit of measurement for motor power output across all Shark vacuum types is wattage.

 The difference between filters with and without allergy seals that trap pollen, dander, and pet hair is noticeable, especially for people who suffer from allergies or dust sensitivity.
 Asthma can weaken a person’s respiratory system, and excess household dust and debris can make it difficult to breathe.

-If filtration is a priority for your household, ensure that the filter of the vacuum has a HEPA rating, which indicates it is capable of removing at least 99.97% of particles from the air that passes through the filter.
-Also worth considering is whether the filter is washable or if it requires replacing when it becomes ineffective.
+If filtration is a priority for your household, ensure that the filter of the vacuum has a HEPA rating, which indicates that it is capable of removing at least 99.97 percent of particles from the air that passes through the filter.
+Also worth considering is whether the filter is washable or if it needs to be replaced when it becomes ineffective.

-The components and features that make up a Shark vacuum—including the weight, handle, wheels, and head—impact the maneuverability of the vacuum.
+The components and features that make up a Shark vacuum—including the weight, handle, wheels, and head—affect the maneuverability of the vacuum.

 - Weight directly affects maneuverability because more weight is harder to move.
-Heavy Shark vacuums provide more power, but that also makes them more difficult to lift, carry, or turn—a poor choice for small homes, apartments, and narrow rooms, or for people that find pushing and carrying heavy equipment is a challenge.
-For better and easier maneuverability, choose a lighter vacuum.
+Heavy Shark vacuums provide more power, but that also makes them more difficult to lift, carry, or turn—a poor choice for small homes, apartments, and narrow rooms or for people who find pushing and carrying heavy equipment to be a challenge.
+For easier maneuverability, choose a lighter vacuum.

-- The wheels on a Shark vacuum can be small, single-direction wheels that are hard to turn, or can have swivel wheels, like those often used on robotic Shark vacuums that can turn in any direction.
-For better maneuverability, look for omni-directional wheels that can turn wherever needed.
+- The wheels on a Shark vacuum can be small single-direction wheels that are hard to turn or they can swivel and turn in any direction, like those often used on robotic Shark vacuums.
+For easiest maneuverability, look for omnidirectional wheels that can turn wherever needed.

 - The vacuum head of a Shark vacuum comes in a range of widths, some of which can be hard to fit in tight corners.
 The vacuum may also have a swivel feature that will turn the head on a sharper angle than the handle, allowing for easy navigation around tight corners.
 If space is a concern, find a vacuum with a narrow swivel head for optimal maneuverability.

 The noise produced by most vacuums is typically around 70 decibels, which isn’t enough to damage anyone’s hearing, especially when only vacuuming for about an hour at a time.
-However, for a noise-restricted neighborhood or apartment building, or if cleaning when household members are working or sleeping is necessary, then a quieter machine works best.
+However, for a noise-restricted neighborhood or apartment building, or for cleaning when household members are working or sleeping, a quieter machine can be a better option.
 Generally, as the power output of the vacuum increases, so does the potential for higher noise levels, unless mitigated by noise-buffering materials.

 - Robotic Shark vacuums operate at about 50 to 60 decibels, though they lack power and are not as useful in homes with stairs.

-- Handheld Shark vacuums have a compact body that doesn’t include a lot of noise-buffering material, so despite their low power they can produce a noise level between 60 to 70 decibels.
+- Handheld Shark vacuums have a compact body that doesn’t include a lot of noise-buffering material, so despite their low power, they can produce a noise level between 60 and 70 decibels.

 - Stick Shark vacuums will normally be more than double the power compared to a handheld vacuum, which also makes them louder.
 However, these vacuums still have a relatively low noise rating—between 65 and 75 decibels.